Yrahcaz7/The-Septenary-Forest/docs/challenges.md

 - `currencyLocation()`: **deprecated**.
 If your currency is stored in something inside a layer (e.g. a buyable's amount), you can access it this way.
 This is a function returning the object in "player" that contains the value (like `player[this.layer].buyables`)

-Additional features on the main challenges object:
+> Additional features on the main challenges object:
+>

-- `needLayerUnlocked`: **optional**.
-If this is false, the layer need not be unlocked for the player to enter challenges.
+> - `needLayerUnlocked`: **optional**.
+If this is false, the layer need not be unlocked for the player to enter and exit challenges.